REELICIT/ReqSeek/README.md

 ---

 ## Summary
-This replication package supports our paper titled: **ReqSeek: Transformer-Based Automatic Requirements Identification for Building Large Requirements Datasets**, which introduces a transformer-based approach (ReqSeek) for automatically identifying requirements in textual data.
+This replication package supports our paper titled: **ReqSeek: Transformer-Based Automatic Requirements Identification for Building Large Requirements Datasets**, which introduces a transformer-based model (ReqSeek) for automatically identifying requirements in textual data to construct large-scale software requirments datasets.
 Many deep-learning methods require large datasets, but collecting labeled requirements data is challenging.
 Our work aims to facilitate the creation of large-scale requirements datasets for training AI models.

 ---